LJ-9/Coordinated-Inauthentic-Behavior-Likes-ABM-Analysis/README.md

 Jahn, Laura and Rendsvig, Rasmus K., "Detecting Coordinated Inauthentic Behavior in Likes on Social Media: Proof of Concept", 2022.

 ```
-  @misc{JahnRendsvig22Coordination,
+  @article{JahnRendsvig22Coordination,
     author = {{Jahn, Laura and Rendsvig, Rasmus~K.}},
     title = {{Detecting Coordinated Inauthentic Behavior in Likes on Social Media: Proof of Concept}},
     year = {2022},
+    journal = {Under Review}
   }
  ```

+The ABM and the data analysis is done in R. Dependencies and packages are loaded in the scripts.

 This repository contains three folders:

-- /ABM_Classification: contains all scripts to run the ABM (generate vote data) and execute classification analysis on varying populations, as well as scripts that produce misclassification numbers and plots
+- [/ABM_Classification](https://github.com/LJ-9/Coordinated-Inauthentic-Behavior-Likes-ABM-Analysis/tree/main/ABM_Classification): contains all scripts to run the ABM (generate vote data) and execute classification analysis on varying populations, as well as scripts that produce misclassification numbers and plots

-- /Data: here is where all data is stored that is produced in /ABM_Classification
+- [/Data](https://github.com/LJ-9/Coordinated-Inauthentic-Behavior-Likes-ABM-Analysis/tree/main/Data): here is where all data is stored that is produced in /ABM_Classification

-- /MCS: scripts to calculate majority correctness scores of Jury Selection Procedures
+- [/MCS](https://github.com/LJ-9/Coordinated-Inauthentic-Behavior-Likes-ABM-Analysis/tree/main/MCS): scripts to calculate majority correctness scores of Jury Selection Procedures

 - please see further READMEs throughout folder hierarchy for guidance.